harshg99/detection_sensor_fusion_project/rack_detection/README.md

 7) The moment of each bounding rectangle is analysed.
 Since legs correspond to rectangles with small width and large heights, moments of rectangles greater than 0.2 are filtered out.
+8) Coordinates of chair legs can be found by subcribing to /racks_pose topic